 Education: Ph.D., Meteorology, M.I.T, 1966 ; M.S., Meteorology, M.I.T, 1962; B.A., Chemistry and Physics, Harvard University, 1961.

-Research Interests: Climate modeling, climate variability and change, aerosols, the hydrological cycle and droughts, land surface processes, the terrestrial carbon cycle, and the application of remote sensing data to modeling of land surface processes.
+Research Interests: Climate modeling, climate variability and change, aerosols, the hydrological cycle and droughts, land surface processes, the terrestrial carbon cycle, data assimilation, and the application of remote sensing data to modeling of land surface processes.

 Bio: Dr. Robert Dickinson joined the Department of Geological Sciences in August of 2008.
 For the previous 9 years, he was Professor of Atmospheric Sciences and held the Georgia Power/ Georgia Research Alliance Chair at the Georgia Institute of Technology, the 9 years before that, was Professor of Atmospheric Sciences and Regents Professor at the University of Arizona, and for the previous 22 years a Senior Scientist at the National Center for Atmospheric Research.
 He was elected to the US National Academy of Sciences in 1988, to the US National Academy of Engineering in 2002, and a foreign member of the Chinese Academy of Sciences in 2006.

 Research Scientist Associate III